jmuchemb/fssync/README.rst

    might become corrupted, and even if it isn't, it may not reflect anymore the status of the remote host and later runs may fail (for example, fssync refuses to replace a non-empty folder it doesn't know by a non-folder).
-   So in any case, it is adviced to rebuild the DB.
+   So in any case, it is advised to rebuild the DB.

    If the DB is not corrupted and you don't want to rebuild it, you can try to update it by running fssync again as soon as possible, so that the same